Moesif/moesif-dotnet/README.md

 moesifMiddleware.UpdateUsersBatch(usersBatch);
 ```

-## Update a Single Company
-Create or update a company profile in Moesif.
-The metadata field can be any company demographic or other info you want to store.
+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `user_id` field.

-Only the `company_id` field is required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [C# API Reference](https://www.moesif.com/docs/api?csharp#update-a-company).
+This method is a convenient helper that calls the Moesif API library.
+For more information, see the function documentation in [Moesif C# API Reference](https://www.moesif.com/docs/api?csharp#update-users-in-batch).

+### Update a Single Company
+To update a single [company](https://www.moesif.com/docs/getting-started/companies/), use the `UpdateCompany` method.

 ```csharp
 // Campaign object is optional, but useful if you want to track ROI of acquisition channels